 If you have reached this page, it may be because you need support during a difficult time.
-There is always someone who can help you, and there are some ideas noted below that you contact.
+I am not always available to respond immediately and EPIC Wellbeing does not provide a crisis service.

 Breathing Space – 0800 838587

-Samaritans – 24-hour confidential support for anyone experiencing distress or despair.
+Samaritans – 116 123, firstname.lastname@example.org – 24-hour confidential support for anyone experiencing distress or despair.

 Hub of Hope – search by postcode and find mental health support near you.